bhpnet/docs-old/daemon/intro.md

 ### bhpd.toml

-bhpd.toml provides some special configurations for IRIShub, such as `check invariant`, `track coin flow`.
+bhpd.toml provides some special configurations for BHP, such as `check invariant`, `track coin flow`.